 Apache tika pdf

-JPedal now contains an Apache Tika Parser which can parse and extract unstructured text from PDF files.
+JPedal now contains an Apache Tika Parser which can parse and extract structured and unstructured text from PDF files.

 How to use an Apache Tika PDF Parser